jiaqi-yin/elasticsearch7-docker/README.md

 docker-compose -f docker-compose-single-node.yml up
 ```

-To get a three-node Elasticsearch cluster up and running in Docker (Make sure Docker Engine is allotted at least 4GiB of memory)
+To bring up the three-node Elasticsearch cluster and Kibana (Make sure Docker Engine is allotted at least 4GiB of memory)
 ```
 docker-compose -f docker-compose-multi-node.yml up
 ```